 - 13.1 Once an instance of bullying has been substantiated, the aim will always be to resolve the problem quickly and effectively.
 Some cases may be resolved speedily through discussion, advice and counselling and will require no further intervention beyond monitoring.
-Where bullying persists or its severity requires a sanction in line with school disciplinary policy, the academy may take any of the following disciplinary actions:
+Where bullying persists or its severity requires a sanction in line with school disciplinary policy, the academy may take any of the following disciplinary actions: - Warning; - Detention/loss of free time; - Withdrawal of privileges or treats, including access to IT facilities; - Exclusion from certain areas of the academy or internal isolation, a behaviour placement in another school; - suspension; and - Permanent exclusion. - 13.2 In extreme cases the academy may need to seek support from external agencies, including the police.

-- Warning;

-- Detention/loss of free time;

-- Withdrawal of privileges or treats;

-- Exclusion from certain areas of the academy or internal suspension

-- Suspension; and

-- Permanent exclusion.

-- 13.2 In extreme cases the academy may need to seek support from external agencies, including the police.